enocom/gopher-reading-list/README.md

 Go is growing fast and so are the number of blog posts about it.
 If an interested reader knows of a great post not on this list, please open an issue with a link to the post.
+Not every blog post linked in an issue will make its way into the list.
+Nonetheless, the [issue list](https://github.com/enocom/gopher-reading-list/issues) (both open and closed) is a good source of additional reading material.

 **NOTE:** Any new additions will need to replace something else on the list to keep it at a fixed length.